Dior15/BlueCircuit/README.md

 ## Simple Setup

-Using MovieFlix is incredibly simple, if you would like to run the application locally without worrying about installing the requirements you can simply download the MovieFlix.exe file.
-After double clicking the executable a CLI will open similar to the one below, afterward you can direct your browser to the local IP address shown in the terminal.
+Using MovieFlix is incredibly simple; if you would like to run the application locally without worrying about installing the requirements, you can simply download the MovieFlix.exe file.
+After double-clicking the executable, a terminal will open similar to the one below, and you can direct your browser to the local IP address shown.
 <div align="center">
   <img src="pictures/setup.png">
 </div>